twoodman/th-fewd-project-7/README.md

 - As playback time changes, sentences in transcript should highlight
   - Use JS to listen for changes and apply highlight to appropriate sentence
   - Use captions.vtt file to see times at which words are spoken in video
+  - Make sure to remove default prop on track tag
 - Note in comments (and here) which browsers tested on
 - Validate HTML/CSS
 - Check for issues/Validate JS (JSHint)